 - Every travel startup I know is struggling because they don't have access to data from hotels, airlines and tour and activity providers.

 Workshop: Blockchain in Travel

 "Blockchain" has become a buzzword recently.
-With this workshop I help travel companies, like airlines, OTAs, GDSs, etc., to cut through the noise and educate their teams about the potential of this technologuy and possible problems as well.
+With this workshop I help travel companies, like airlines, OTAs, GDSs, etc., to cut through the noise and educate their teams about the potential of this technology and possible problems as well.

 In this workshop I explain the blockchain in simple terms, so no knowledge of programming, cryptography or databases is necessary.
-I have already delivered this presentation to the board of directors of a major travel company, a GDS and several airline.

 The speaker fee for this workshop is 2BTC + accommodation and flights (business class on legs longer than 4 hours).